 Master of Arts in English

-The Department of English and Film Studies offers a Master of Arts program in the fields of gender, nation, and media.
+The Department of English and Film Studies offers a Master of Arts program with specialization in gender, nation, and media.

 The program permits students to specialize in three significant fields of study that have emerged as central to English studies and to other disciplines in the humanities.